Bit-Wasp/BitWasp/README.md

 BitWasp
 ===

-BitWasp is an open source project which aims to lower the barrier of entry for anyone wishing to set up a bitcoin marketplace.
+BitWasp is an open source PHP project which aims to lower the barrier of entry for anyone wishing to set up a bitcoin marketplace.
 Bitwasp is designed to operate independantly of centralized services, and runs it's own bitcoin server to track payments.

 BitWasp is not production ready
 ===